 Bio (Lauryn Oates)

-Lauryn Oates teaches Diplomacy, Development and Crisis Management in the Human Security and Peacebuilding program.
-Her research interests include education in conflict and post-conflict countries, technology for education, open educational resource materials, literacy, teacher education and teaching critical thinking as well as epistomology, empiricism, ethics and humanism.
-Oates has led projects in Afghanistan such as a teacher training program that has so far trained over 8,000 teachers, a network of village libraries and basic literacy classes for girls and women who missed out on their educations under the Taliban.
-She’s worked to make educational materials accessible to teachers in their own language through several translation projects, and the creation of the first online library for teachers in Afghanistan.
-She has worked on development programming throughout Central Asia, the Middle East and Africa.
-She has been published academically, as well as in mainstream media including writing regularly for The Huffington Post.
+Lauryn Oates teaches Development and Human Security in the Human Security and Peacebuilding program.
+Her research interests include education in conflict and post-conflict countries; technology for education; open educational resource materials; literacy; teacher education and teaching critical thinking, as well as epistemology, empiricism, ethics and humanism.
+Oates has led projects in Afghanistan such as a program that trained 10,000 teachers and a network of village libraries and basic literacy classes for girls and women who missed out on their educations under the Taliban.
+She has worked to make educational materials accessible to teachers in their own languages through several translation projects, and participated in the creation of the first digital library for teachers in Afghanistan.
+Oates has worked on development programming throughout Central Asia, the Middle East and Africa.
+She has been published academically and in The Guardian, Huffington Post, National Post, Globe and Mail, and the Calgary Herald.